top of page

 • Changes in mood that might include increased anger, irritability or frustration

-• Loss of interest in day to day activities that you previously enjoyed
+• Loss of interest in day-to-day activities that you previously enjoyed

 • Experiencing a decrease in energy and an increase in sluggishness or fatigue